Des Moines, Iowa: Transportation

 Des Moines has an extensive skywalk system within its downtown core.
 With over four miles of enclosed walkway, it is one of the largest of such systems in the United States.
 The Des Moines Skywalk System has been criticized for hurting street-level business, though a recent initiative has been made to make street-level Skywalk entrances more visible.

 Interstate 235 (I-235) cuts through the city, and I-35 and I-80 both pass through the Des Moines metropolitan area, as well as the city of Des Moines.
 On the northern side of the city of Des Moines and passing through the cities of Altoona, Clive, Johnston, Urbandale and West Des Moines, I-35 and I-80 converge into a long concurrency while I-235 takes a direct route through Des Moines, Windsor Heights, and West Des Moines before meeting up with I-35 and I-80 on the western edge of the metro.
 The Des Moines Bypass passes south and east of the city.
 Other routes in and around the city include US 6, US 69, Iowa 28, Iowa 141, Iowa 163, Iowa 330, Iowa 415, and Iowa 160.

 Des Moines's public transit system, operated by DART (Des Moines Area Regional Transit), which was the Des Moines Metropolitan Transit Authority until October 2006, consists entirely of buses, including regular in-city routes and express and commuter buses to outlying suburban areas.

 Characteristics of household ownership of cars in Des Moines are similar to national averages.
 In 2015, 8.5 percent of Des Moines households lacked a car, and that number increased to 9.6 percent in 2016.
 The national average was 8.7 percent in 2016.
 Des Moines averaged 1.71 cars per household in 2016, compared to a national average of 1.8.

-Burlington Trailways and Jefferson Lines run long-distance, intercity bus routes through Des Moines.
+Jefferson Lines and Greyhound Lines run long-distance, intercity bus routes through Des Moines.
 The bus station is located north of downtown.